 Scenery as You Go: The platform maze in the "Pull Star Path", "Pull Star Path Speed Run" and "Purple Coin Spacewalk" missions in Space Junk Galaxy, as well as the ice bridges in Bowser's stage.

 Scenery Porn: Just look at some of the space backgrounds.
-They look absolutely amazing.
+They look absolutely amazing, and in 480p no less.
 For example, in the first level of Melty Molten Galaxy, there's a sequence which consists of Mario shooting through several launch stars in a row.
 The main point of the sequence seems to be to show off the impressive graphics of the volcano level.

 Self-Imposed Challenge: Getting all 150 purple coins in "Luigi's Purple Coins" in Toy Time Galaxy or "Purple Coins on the Puzzle Cube" in Gusty Garden Galaxy (only 100 are required for the star).
 Yes, both are actually possible!
 Not enough for you?
 Here's a bunch more!
 The developers also made it so that getting Starshrooms are optional.